Geonovum/technisch-register/README.md

 The `-e` flag makes sure that "[any changes you make to the code will immediately apply accross the system](http://stackoverflow.com/a/24000174)". `pip` will automatically install the project's dependencies (see `setup.py`).

-Rename `settings-example.py` to `settings.py` and provide the needed paths.
+2. Rename `technisch_register/settings-example.py` to `technisch_register/settings.py` and provide the needed paths.

+3. Create the required directories and build the register

+    cd technisch_register
+    python initialize.py

 #### running